DAMI333N/dYdX-trading-bot/README.md

-# DyDx trading bot
+# dYdX trading bot
- Python DyDx trading bot
+ This is a Python dYdX trading bot